General Terms of ZIPZERO’s Partnerships Agreement

 Reporting Periods: the individual daily, weekly or monthly (calendar month) periods of our cooperation, performed and billed in accordance with the Order, during which we will provide Services to you.

-Stores: your retail outlets and/or online stores.
+Stores: retail outlets and/or online stores including other types of establishments selling goods.

 Users: registered users of the App.